This post may contain affiliate links. Please see my disclosure policy for details.

 With its studded wooden panels flanked by ancient yew trees and an old oil lamp hanging above it, you would be forgiven for mistaking this door for being something born of Middle Earth.

 Indeed, there is a local legend that says J. R. R. Tolkien visited this church and the entrance inspired his Doors of Durin in the Lord of the Rings trilogy.

-Here is a complete guide to St Edward’s Church in Stow-on-the-Wold and how you can visit this magical yew tree door for yourself!
+Here is a complete guide for the St Edward’s Church in Stow-on-the-Wold Tolkien connection and how you can visit this magical yew tree Tolkien Door for yourself!

 The history of St Edward’s Church in Stow-on-the-Wold

 Like the surrounding area, the parish church of St Edward is of medieval origins and there is evidence to suggest that there has been a holy temple on this site since 708 AD.

 This is due to the monks of Evesham who used to own the land at that time.
 But, a church has been historically recorded here since around 986 AD.
 The chapel was built from the riches of Stow’s prosperous wool trade from their Cotswolds ‘lion’ sheep.